blanchardjeremy/django-template-heroku/README.md

   * [PostgreSQL](http://www.postgresql.org/) database
   * [Jinja2](http://jinja.pocoo.org/docs/) templates
   * [django-debug-toolbar](http://github.com/django-debug-toolbar/django-debug-toolbar)
-  * `.env_local` provided to separate machine-specific settings from universal settings
+  * `.env` provided to separate machine-specific settings from universal settings

 ## Setup
 The following is the short version of the usage instructions.
 For the full version, check out [django-template-auzigog](http://github.com/auzigog/django-template-auzigog) and add the extra steps relating to Heroku.